GSabadini/golang-clean-architecture/README.md

 </p>

 ## Architecture
--  This is an attempt to implement a clean architecture, in case you don’t know it yet, [here's](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) a reference.
+-  The whole code is based on my view about "clean architecture" and how to build maintainable projects.
+If you don’t know clean architecture yet, [here's](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) a reference.
 ![Clean Architecture](clean.png)

 ## Objective